GreenBlitz/DriversVrepSimulation-2019/README.md

 - LB - pick up a ball or a disk in range of 60 cm from the elevator, works only when the elevator is in the lowest level.
 - LR - throw the grabbed object, if is in a range of 60 cm from a tower or bay and have a disk then place the disk in the bay or in the tower, dependent on your elevator level.

-*For any support and request, you are more than welcome to contact us through any means including GitHub.
+*For any support and request, you are more than welcome to contact us through any means including GitHub.*

-GreenBlitz 4590.*
+**This simulation was created by Ofek Eshet, a member of GreenBlitz Programing Team, Commander and chief, First Lieutenate and the only active member of GreenBlitz Simulation Catagory.**

+Thanks for our beloved mentor shahar for his support and knowledge in creation of the simulation.